paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
+2025—Subsec. (c)(7).
+Pub.
+L. 119–21 struck out subpar.
+(F).
+Prior to amendment, text read as follows: “Notwithstanding [section 1502(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1502/b/3&num=0&edition=prelim), with respect to plans described under this paragraph, the term ‘beginning farmer or rancher’ means a farmer or rancher who has not actively operated and managed a farm or ranch with a bona fide insurable interest in a crop or livestock as an owner-operator, landlord, tenant, or sharecropper for more than 10 crop years.”

 2018—Subsec. (b)(1)(B).
 Pub.
 L. 115–334, § 11120(a)(1), amended subpar.
 (B) generally.
 Prior to amendment, text read as follows: “An applicant who submits a policy under [section 1508(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1508/h&num=0&edition=prelim) shall be eligible for the reimbursement of reasonable research and development costs directly related to the policy if the policy is approved by the Board for sale to producers.”

 Subsec. (b)(2)(K).
 Pub.
 L. 115–334, § 11121(1), added subpar.
 (K).